 When you create a PPC ad, you have the option to add ad extensions.
 These are features that enhance your PPC ad to draw in more interested leads.
 For voice search, you’ll want to optimize your PPC ads with these extensions.

 One important extension is the call extension.
 This allows you to add your phone number to your ad so leads can call your business.
 When users conduct a voice search, they can quickly access your contact information and call your business.

-You can see a list of AdWords ad extensions here.
+You can see a list of Google Ads ad extensions here.

 6. Optimize your site for mobile

 If you haven’t already, you must adapt your site to perform well on mobile.
 People are going to visit your mobile site more due to voice search queries.

 When users conduct a voice search, the device they use will often send them a link to the information.
 Using Google Assistant, devices like Siri and Google Home can send links to information that users can click on.

 Many users will click on the link via their mobile devices.
 If your site isn’t optimized for mobile, you’ll lose these leads.

 By making your site mobile-friendly, you’ll see better results with your voice search PPC campaign.
 You’ll attract leads to your page and get them interested in your business.